MahdiELHasra/The-Ultimate-TypeScript-Course/README.md

 ## Course Overview

 Now that we have a basic understanding of TypeScript and its role in modern web development, let's take a sneak peek at what you'll learn in this course:

+- **Module 1.
+[Introduction, to TypeScript](./1%20Fundamentals/README.md) ;** Begin by exploring the fundamentals, including variables, data types, functions and other essential concepts.